 Nadal has also come closest to being the first man to win all 4 slams at least twice.
 He first had the opportunity to do it back in 2012, and he has twice been one set away from doing it.
 Since winning RG in 2009 and 2016 respectively, and needing one more to become the first man to win every slam twice, Roger and Novak have reached one final each and won one set between them.
 Though in fairness, Djokovic’s victory over Nadal in the 2019 Australian Open final shows it is only marginally more likely that Djokovic’s grip over it will slip before Nadal’s does at the French, it is still more likely all the same.
 If one of Rafa or Novak can become the first man to do that, they will strike a huge blow for themselves in the argument for Greatest of All Time.

 Nadal has not won a set against Novak on hard court since beating him in the 2013 US Open final, Novak has won 19 consecutive sets and the 9 consecutive matches played between the pair on the surface since.
 This is a run that Nadal certainly could do with ending as soon as possible as the key slam in the race to retire on top could be the US Open.
 Rafa will always be the big favourite to win RG and the same for Djokovic at the Australian and at Wimbledon.
 Given Rafa’s current lead of 3, who is able to pick up more US Open’s in the future could be significant.
 Nadal has so far won 4 and Djokovic 3.
-Djokovic is 3-5 in US Open finals, whilst being the only man to beat Nadal in the final there.
+Djokovic is 3-5 in the US Open finals, whilst being the only man to beat Nadal in the final there.
 They haven’t met at Flushing Meadows for 7 years with Nadal leading the H2H 2-1.
 Nadal won the title in 2017 and 2019, Djokovic was champion in the middle of that and runner-up in 2016.
-He was also the overwhelming favourite to the take the 2020 title, due to winning all 29 of his matches that year until he was disqualified for whacking a line judge in the throat with the ball.
+He was also the overwhelming favourite to take the 2020 title, due to winning all 29 of his matches that year until he was disqualified for whacking a line judge in the throat with the ball.

-Instead Dominic Thiem picked up the title and there was finally a new slam champion from the younger generation.
-As Nadal and Djokovic get older, there have been some signs that some younger players, in particular Thiem might also be able to have some influence over the final number of these two phenomenal champions.
+Instead, Dominic Thiem picked up the title and there was finally a new slam champion from the younger generation.
+As Nadal and Djokovic get older, there have been some signs that some younger players, in particular, Thiem might also be able to have some influence over the final number of these two phenomenal champions.
 At this years Australian Open, he dumped Nadal out in the Quarters and led Djokovic 2 sets to 1 in the final before succumbing.
-Thiem has won 4 of his last 6 matches against Djokovic and 4 of his last 9 v Nadal, and as a slam champion he is certainly the man currently best placed to challenge them, though not the only one.
-Daniil Medvedev came from 2 sets down against Rafa in last years US Open final to lose in the 5th and Stefanos Tsitsipas did the same against Novak in the semis of this years French.
+Thiem has won 4 of his last 6 matches against Djokovic and 4 of his last 9 v Nadal, and as a slam champion, he is certainly the man currently best placed to challenge them, though not the only one.
+Daniil Medvedev came from 2 sets down against Rafa in last years US Open final to lose in the 5th and Stefanos Tsitsipas did the same against Novak in the semis of this year’s French Open.
 As these younger players continue to improve, and Nadal and Djokovic move into their mid-30s, perhaps they will be able to go to that next step and win a slam semi or final against these guys, as it finally starts to become a little more conceivable that they could lose at that stage against someone from that younger generation.

-As for Federer who turns 40 next year, its a big ask for him to reach 21 but to write him off completely from doing so would be premature, in his last 4 slams he has reached a Quarter, two semis and a final.
+As for Federer who turns 40 next year, it’s a big ask for him to reach 21 but to write him off completely from doing so would be premature, in his last 4 slams he has reached a Quarter, two semis and a final.
 At Wimbledon especially he still has a chance, there is only one name he needs to avoid there: Novak Djokovic.
-Aside from him, on the grass Roger can still beat anyone.
+Aside from him, on the grass, Roger can still beat anyone.